0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 ### Hardware

 Towards the end of this \*fpga editionù, I'll use a ZYBO Z7-20 embedding a Zynq.
-I won't use the Zynq's processing system and anything works just fine as long as it's programable logic so your average FPGA shall do.
+I won't use the Zynq's processing system and anything works just fine as long as it's programable logic **so your average FPGA should do the trick**.

 ![Zybo board](../images/zybo.jpg)